mapgears/pgrastertime/README.md

 edit your local.ini file to change your postgresql connection info, local path and postprocess file.

 ```
-python3 pgrastertime.py -t testtable -r ./data/18g063330911_0250.object.xml -p load
+python3 pgrastertime.py -f -t depth -r ./data/18g063330911_0025_depth.tiff -p load
 ```

-A specific driver was added for a specific raster format define by an XML file.
+A specific driver was added for a specific raster format define by an XML file produce by CARIS software.
 You can create your own driver in `process` folder.
 As example, `xml_import.py` driver alows to import files link to a specific XML object file.

 ```